(Picture above – dog escaping over the fence – winter 2015)

 In life, many things happen spontaneously.
 For example, my dog escaped over the fence in the winter.
 It was spontaneous as she just walked over the fence on her own accord with no real special effort.
 The condition was just right as the snow was piled up so high that she could do that.

-Everyday, there are many chemical reactions that take place spontaneously that are not so exciting and probably no one bats an eyelid when they happen.
+Everyday, there are many chemical reactions that take place spontaneously, but aren’t as exciting as my dog escaping.
 One example is rusting.
-It is a process that happens on its own without any intervention but the right conditions must exist first to allow it to happen.
+It occurs on its own without the need of a continuous supply of energy.
+However, the right conditions must exist first to allow it to happen.

 When a spontaneous reaction takes place, it either gives off or absorbs heat.
 In rusting, the process gives off heat.

 Iron rusting is a spontaneous process – it occurs naturally – but it can take a long time to happen.